What We Found

 and somewhere in Blue Ridge

-we were going to die there, or maybe fall
+going to die, or if we didn’t then maybe fall

 Comments